-There are three kinds of treatment services available at Changing Tides:
+There are three kinds of substance abuse treatment services available at Changing Tides:

-- Residential rehabilitation, which is also called a partial hospitalization program and provides a higher level of care than a standard outpatient program.
+- Residential rehabilitation, which is also called a day treatment/ partial hospitalization program and provides a higher level of care than a standard outpatient program.

 - Intensive outpatient rehabilitation, which may be an option after inpatient rehabilitation or as a replacement for inpatient rehabilitation.
 It’s structured and designed to support you as you work to recover and maintain your sobriety while also attending to some obligations of daily life.
 During IOP treatment, you return home daily.